themrleon/JSF2Leaf/README.md

 The parameters list can be found <a href="https://github.com/themrleon/JSF2Leaf/raw/master/parameters.pdf">HERE</a>.

 ## Advanced Map
-Advanced map should be used if you want advanced features (markers, layers etc) or just want build it from the Java Bean.
-The tag `:mapAdvanced` have just one parameter (`map`), the Map object that must be filled in the Bean.
-JSF2Leaf have 3 classes that must be used to create a Map object: Marker, Layer and Map.
+Advanced map should be used if you want advanced features like markers, layers etc, or just want build the map from Java Bean.
+The tag `:mapAdvanced` have just the `map` parameter, it receives the Map object built in the Bean.
+The Map object can be built using these JSF2Leaf's classes: 'Marker', 'Layer' and 'Map'.
+These classes will be available after the lib installation and imported in the Bean.
 Look:

 Advanced map usage:
 ```